 Reservations are still offered but not mandatory.
 Waiver forms are required.
 View here to complete the waiver form required upon entry to the park.
 Reservations can be made a www.gooutsideandplay.org

 Like us on Facebook and get the most current trail information possible!

 The park is always closed on Tuesday and Wednesday.

 RED STICKER RIDING SEASON UPDATE

-Red Sticker Riding Schedule for Metcalf Motorcycle Park: October 1 - April 30
+Red Sticker Riding Schedule for Metcalf Motorcycle County Park: October 1 - April 30

-Welcome to Motorcycle County Park, the County park system's only off-road vehicle park.
-This 459-acre park is located in the grass covered hills of south east Santa Clara Valley.
+Welcome to Metcalf Motorcycle County Park, the County park system's only off-road vehicle park.
+This 445 acre park is located in the grass covered hills of south east Santa Clara Valley.
 Motorcycle County Park offers trails for the advanced and beginner motorcyclist and ATV rider.
-In addition to the 20 miles of dirt trails, there are motocross tracks and a Quarter Midget track, picnic areas and restroom facilities.
-The equipment operator will be working on the MX track Tuesdays and Fridays with the track reopening at 1pm.
+In addition to the 16.99 miles of dirt trails, there are motocross tracks and a Quarter Midget track, picnic areas and restroom facilities.

 The park is located in the foothills off Metcalf Road in south San Jose east of US Highway 101.
 The park may be accessed from the Bernal Road exit off Highways 101 and 85.
 From the Bernal Road exit, proceed west about 0.2 miles to Monterey Highway south.
 Take Monterey Highway south 1.25 miles to Metcalf Road.
 Turn left and proceed up Metcalf Road 2.5 miles to the park entrance.

-Motorcycle Park's 459 acres contain over twenty miles of OHV trail and tracks.
+Metcalf Motorcycle County Park's 445 acres contain over 16 miles of Off-Highway Vehicle (OHV) trail and tracks.
 Straddling a thousand foot high ridge, these park trails afford riders vistas ranging from Gilroy to San Francisco.
 The park facilities include:

 - Motocross competition track